CANCELLED DUE TO CLOSURE OF CAMPUS IN AN EFFORT TO PREVENT THE SPREAD OF COVID-19. WILL BE RESCHEDULED FOR OCTOBER 2020, DATES TBA

-Eastfield College’s Gallery 219 is proud to present artist Christian Cruz in her first solo exhibition, I don’t dream of labor: Living Portraits of a 1st Generation Chicana.
+Eastfield College’s Gallery 219 is in the process of rescheduling for artist Christian Cruz' first solo exhibition, I don’t dream of labor: Living Portraits of a 1st Generation Chicana.
 Cruz is a multi-media artist working at the intersection between theater, dance, visual arts and poetry.
 Her concepts take form in the mediums of performance, installation, video and photo.

 Christian Cruz has been creating performance art since 2010.
 In 2019, her work was included in Cosmic to Corporeal: Contemporary Queer Performance Practices at The MAC in Dallas, TX curated by Liss LaFleur and the Texas Vignette at the Women’s Museum in Dallas curated by Leslie Moody Castro.
 She lives and works in Dallas, TX.
 More about her work can be found at www.christiancruzperformance.com and via social media @tejanastories.